EliasTeikari/auth-microservice/README.md

 ## Security Considerations

 -   Passwords are hashed with bcrypt (10 salt rounds)
 -   Access tokens expire after 15 minutes
 -   Refresh tokens expire after 7 days and are stored in MongoDB with TTL index
 -   JWT secret should be a strong, randomly generated string in production

-## License

-ISC